Bringing the Romans to Life: Soldiers and Invaders

 This workshop examines how archaeological evidence can help us to learn about the Romans.
 After a brief quiz to the topic, during which time the workshop facilitator will ascertain how much knowledge the pupils have, the key question will be set: How do we know so much about the Romans?

-Finally, each pupil will make and decorate a cardboard Roman helmet complete with plume and cheek protectors.
+Back in the learning space , each pupil will make and decorate a cardboard Roman helmet complete with plume and cheek protectors, and handle some real Roman Objects.

 For more information or to make a booking, contact the Learning and Access Officer.